Madfarm/CSandDevNotes/SOLID.md

 Details should depende on the abstractions not the inverse

 > The interaction between high level and low level modules should be thought of as a abstract interaction between them

+Store -------> Stripe API

+Store is dependent on Stripe API for payment processing